 Pasta with Chicory and Pecorino Sauce

-Pasta with chicory and pecorino sauce might seem unusual as a pasta dressing, but I invite you to try it before passing judgment.
-I have a very small garden, and apart from the usual herbs, I often gather small wild mixed greens called chicory here and there.
-It’s also true that over the years I’ve always scattered seeds of these plants in the garden, and even if I pick them, they keep growing.
-I remember when I was young, my parents, having their own lands to cultivate, would take us all with them after school to help or just to play.
-So, I know these wild greens that grow abundantly during these periods, and besides using them as a side dish, I often prepare this first course.
+Pasta with chicory and pecorino sauce may seem an unusual pasta dressing, but I invite you to try it before you judge.
+I have a very small garden and besides the usual herbs, I often gather small wild mixed greens called chicory.
+It’s also true that over the years I’ve scattered seeds of these little plants in the garden and, even if I harvest them, they continuously regrow.
+I remember when I was young my parents had lands they cultivated; when school ended they would take all of us siblings with them to help or simply play.
+So I know these wild greens that grow in abundance at this time of year and besides using them as a side dish I often prepare this first course.

 • Preparation time: 10 Minutes